White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-pair.md

 # Terraswap Pair

-The factory contract is used to create pools.
-Pools are comprised of two tokens, which can be either native, ibc or cw20 tokens.
-Once a pool is created it's stored in state, meaning the factory acts as a pool registry.

-Note that the factory is permissioned, meaning the messages can only be executed by the owner of the contract.
+The pair contract is the pool itself.
+This contract is used by the factory to spawn new pools as needed, so no need to create pools manually.
+Also, the pool factory is an integral part of the Liquidity Hub, so you must use it for creating pools for a correct functioning of the protocol.

-The following are the messages that can be executed on the factory:
+The following are the messages that can be executed on the pair contract:

 ## Instantiate